-Each capacity add-on provides an additional 10,000 requests/24 hours which can be assigned to any user.
+Each capacity add-on raises the request limits by an additional 10,000 per 24 hours.
 Multiple capacity add-ons can also be assigned to the same user.

-Common Data Service also provides the ability to have identities that do not require any user license to interact with the service.
-There are three types of these users:
+The Dataverse provides the ability to have identities that do not require any user license to interact with the service.
+There are four types of these users:

 Additionally there are special free ($0) licenses which are used to interact with Dynamics 365 applications like Dynamics 365 Marketing.
 See How Marketing is licensed.

-For these users, every tenant will get base request capacity per tenant which can only be used by these users and not by users with standard licenses.
+For these identities, every tenant will get base request capacity per tenant that can only be used by these users and not by users with standard licenses.

-This base request capacity would be based on the type of subscription and would be as follows:
+This base request capacity is based on the type of subscription, as follows:

-Base Request Capacity would be at tenant level and can only be used by non-licensed users, application users and users which has free ($0) licenses.
+Base request capacity is defined at the tenant level and can only be used by non-licensed users, application users, and users who have free ($0) licenses.

-Apart from the new daily API request limit, there are other service protection limits specific to various services that exist currently.
-These limits are usually much higher when compared to the daily per user entitlements for a 24-hour period.
-Limits help maintain the quality of service by protecting the service from malicious or noisy behavior that would otherwise disrupt service for all customers.
+Apart from the daily API request limit, there are other service protection limits specific to each service.
+These limits may be lower or higher than the daily per user limits for a 24-hour period.
+As with the daily limits, these limits help maintain the quality of service by protecting the service from malicious or noisy behavior that would otherwise disrupt service for all customers.

 Review the following resources for information about current service protection limits for each service:

-Microsoft Power Automate limits: applicable for Power Automate
+- Power Automate limits: applicable for automated, scheduled, and instant flows

 Frequently asked questions

-What happens if any user exceeds Request capacity?
+What happens if a user or integration exceeds request capacity?

 Will there be a transition period for existing customers?

-Do the Power Platform Requests entitlements roll over from day to day or month to month?
+Do the Microsoft Power Platform request limits roll over from day to day or month to month?

-No. All the power platform request entitlements are calculated on a rolling 24-hour period.
-If they are not consumed, they don't roll over to the next day or next month.
+No. As it is a service performance limit, all the Microsoft Power Platform request limits are calculated on a rolling 24-hour period.
+If they aren't consumed, they don't roll over to the next day or next month.

-Will the requests generated from Async workflows and Plug-ins in CDS count against the Request limits?
+Do the requests generated from classic Dataverse workflows and plug-ins in Dataverse count against the request limits?